Faculty Profile: Samy Ayoub

 Main Profile Content

 Samy Ayoub specializes in Islamic law, modern Middle East law, and law and religion in contemporary Muslim societies.
 He focuses on issues concerning the interaction between religion and law, and the role of religion in contemporary legal and socio-political systems within a global comparative perspective.
-He has pursued training in both law and Islamic Studies in Egypt and in the United States.
-Dr. Ayoub is currently a Fellow at the Program on Law and Society in the Muslim World at Harvard Law School (Fall 2021).
+He has pursued training in both law and Islamic Studies in Egypt, Scotland, and in the United States.
+Dr. Ayoub was selected as a Fellow at the Program on Law and Society in the Muslim World at Harvard Law School (Fall 2021).
 He was also selected as a Fellow at the Netherlands Institute for Advanced Study (2018-2019).
-He is also served as the President of the Islamic Law Section of the American Association of Law Schools (AALS) for 2018-2019, and he is member of the Editorial Board of the Journal of Law in the Middle East by LexisNexis and Arab Law Quarterly.
+He served as the President of the Islamic Law Section of the American Association of Law Schools (AALS) for 2018-2019, and he is a member of the Editorial Board of the Journal of Law in the Middle East by LexisNexis and Arab Law Quarterly.
 Before joining the University of Texas at Austin, Dr. Ayoub was a postdoctoral faculty fellow (2014-2015) at the University of California, Santa Barbara, where he was nominated by the student body to the Margaret T. Getman Service to Students Award.

 Dr. Ayoub earned his PhD in Islamic law from the School of Middle Eastern and North African Studies and the James E. Rogers College of Law at the University of Arizona.
 He earned a BA in Islamic jurisprudence from Al-Azhar University in Cairo, Egypt, in 2006, where he received systematic instruction in Ḥanafī jurisprudence.
 He also received an MSc. in Middle Eastern and Islamic Studies from the University of Edinburgh in Scotland, UK, in 2008.

 Teaching Areas: Islamic Law, Islamic Legal Theory, Islamic Ethics, Islam and Politics, Comparative Middle Eastern Law, Islamic Commercial Law, Late Ottoman Empire, Modern Egypt